-With his smart suits, love of steak tartare and passion for Mosel – the dry German Riesling that was his favourite wine – August was a legend in his native Germany.
-This was especially true during his time running Berlin’s popular Emperor’s Court Hotel serving the finest wines and spirits sourced from his European tasting trips.
+August was a legend in his native Germany, known for his smart suits, love of steak tartare, and passion for Mosel – the dry German Riesling that was his favourite wine.
+This was especially true during his time running Berlin’s popular Emperor’s Court Hotel, serving the finest wines and spirits sourced from his European tasting trips.

 In turn, Kurt passed on the Giesen love of food and wine to his three sons, Theo, Alex and Marcel.
 Growing up in Germany’s Neustadt-Pfalzer wine region, once under French rule, the brothers enjoyed French cuisine as well as traditional hunted and farmed meat dishes from their mother’s Bavarian heritage.

 Inspired by the adventures he had travelling Europe with his father, Kurt took his family on European holidays and encouraged his sons to travel.
 It was at Kurt’s prompting that Theo and Alex found themselves travelling the world, ending up in New Zealand.